ciml-org/ciml-summer-institute-2022/3.3_conda_environments_and_jupyter_notebooks_on_expanse/README.md

     Open the ```3-FitModel-LogisticRegression.ipynb``` and the ```3-FitModel-SVM.ipynb``` notebooks and compare the performance of the two models.

-6. In your Zoom session, select "Yes" under the Reactions after you complete these step
+6. In your Zoom session, select "Yes" under "Reactions" after you complete these step